awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EC2InstanceType`  <a name="cfn-gamelift-fleet-ec2instancetype"></a>
-The name of an EC2 instance type that is supported in Amazon GameLift\.
-A fleet instance type determines the computing resources of each instance in the fleet, including CPU, memory, storage, and networking capacity\.
-Amazon GameLift supports the following EC2 instance types\.
-See [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/) for detailed descriptions\.
+The GameLift\-supported EC2 instance type to use for all fleet instances\.
+Instance type determines the computing resources that will be used to host your game servers, including CPU, memory, storage, and networking capacity\.
+See [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/) for detailed descriptions of EC2 instance types\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `c3.2xlarge | c3.4xlarge | c3.8xlarge | c3.large | c3.xlarge | c4.2xlarge | c4.4xlarge | c4.8xlarge | c4.large | c4.xlarge | c5.12xlarge | c5.18xlarge | c5.24xlarge | c5.2xlarge | c5.4xlarge | c5.9xlarge | c5.large | c5.xlarge | c5a.12xlarge | c5a.16xlarge | c5a.24xlarge | c5a.2xlarge | c5a.4xlarge | c5a.8xlarge | c5a.large | c5a.xlarge | m3.2xlarge | m3.large | m3.medium | m3.xlarge | m4.10xlarge | m4.2xlarge | m4.4xlarge | m4.large | m4.xlarge | m5.12xlarge | m5.16xlarge | m5.24xlarge | m5.2xlarge | m5.4xlarge | m5.8xlarge | m5.large | m5.xlarge | m5a.12xlarge | m5a.16xlarge | m5a.24xlarge | m5a.2xlarge | m5a.4xlarge | m5a.8xlarge | m5a.large | m5a.xlarge | r3.2xlarge | r3.4xlarge | r3.8xlarge | r3.large | r3.xlarge | r4.16xlarge | r4.2xlarge | r4.4xlarge | r4.8xlarge | r4.large | r4.xlarge | r5.12xlarge | r5.16xlarge | r5.24xlarge | r5.2xlarge | r5.4xlarge | r5.8xlarge | r5.large | r5.xlarge | r5a.12xlarge | r5a.16xlarge | r5a.24xlarge | r5a.2xlarge | r5a.4xlarge | r5a.8xlarge | r5a.large | r5a.xlarge | t2.large | t2.medium | t2.micro | t2.small`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `FleetType`  <a name="cfn-gamelift-fleet-fleettype"></a>
-Indicates whether to use On\-Demand instances or Spot instances for this fleet\.
-If empty, the default is `ON_DEMAND`\.
-Both categories of instances use identical hardware and configurations based on the instance type selected for this fleet\.
-Learn more about [ On\-Demand versus Spot Instances](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-ec2-instances.html#gamelift-ec2-instances-spot)\.
+Indicates whether to use On\-Demand or Spot instances for this fleet\.
+By default, this property is set to `ON_DEMAND`\.
+Learn more about when to use [ On\-Demand versus Spot Instances](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-ec2-instances.html#gamelift-ec2-instances-spot)\.
+This property cannot be changed after the fleet is created\.
 *Required*: No
 *Type*: String
 *Allowed values*: `ON_DEMAND | SPOT`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstanceRoleARN`  <a name="cfn-gamelift-fleet-instancerolearn"></a>
 A unique identifier for an AWS IAM role that manages access to your AWS services\.
 With an instance role ARN set, any application that runs on an instance in this fleet can assume the role, including install scripts, server processes, and daemons \(background processes\)\.
-Create a role or look up a role's ARN from the [IAM dashboard](https://console.aws.amazon.com/iam/) in the AWS Management Console\.
+Create a role or look up a role's ARN by using the [IAM dashboard](https://console.aws.amazon.com/iam/) in the AWS Management Console\.
 Learn more about using on\-box credentials for your game servers at [ Access external resources from a game server](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-server-resources.html)\.
+This property cannot be changed after the fleet is created\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`